buahaha/django-eveuniverse/docs/operations.md

 On some DBMS like MySQL it is not possible to reset the database and remove all eveuniverse tables with the standard "migrate zero" command.
 The reason is that eveuniverse is using composite primary keys and Django seams to have problems dealing with that correctly, when trying to roll back migrations.

 As workaround you will need remove all tables with SQL commands.
 To make this easier we are providing a SQL script that contains all commands to drop the tables.
-The full process for "migrating to zero" is as follows:
+The process for "migrating to zero" is then as follows:

 1. Run SQL script `drop_tables.sql` on your database
 2. Run `python manage.py migrate eveuniverse zero --fake`